AdaCore/gnat-llvm/README.md

 - Install (and put in your PATH) a recent GNAT, e.g GNAT Community 2020 or GCC 9.

-- Install LLVM and Clang 11.0.1
+- Install LLVM and Clang 11.0.1 or 12.0.0

-  The recommended way to build GNAT LLVM is to use an existing LLVM and clang 11.0.1 package install via e.g.  "brew install llvm" on Mac OS or "sudo apt-get install llvm-dev" on Ubuntu.
+  The recommended way to build GNAT LLVM is to use an existing LLVM and clang package installed via e.g.  "brew install llvm" on Mac OS or "sudo apt-get install llvm-dev" on Ubuntu.
 You can also build llvm yourself with the options that suit your needs.
 After installing/building, make sure the llvm bin directory containing llvm-config and clang is in your PATH.

   An alternative only suitable for core GNAT LLVM development on x86 native configurations is to use the following command, assuming you have cmake